Disability Modifications Policy

 For approved housing applicants, once a suitable property has been identified and accepted by the client, an Occupational Therapist report and Occupational Therapist Summary Report is required for major modification work, apart from items listed in the Modifications Not Requiring an Occupational Therapist Report

-FACS will assess these requests and if a property is not suitable for modification, clients may be transferred to another dwelling.
-See the Changing a Tenancy Policy.
+DCJ will assess these requests and if a property is not suitable for modification, clients may be transferred to another dwelling.
+See the Changing a Tenancy policy.

-If the person with disability moves out of their modified property, FACS may relocate the remaining occupants so that the modified dwelling can be offered to others with similar disability requirements.
-See the Tenancy Policy Supplement for more information.
+If the person with disability moves out of their modified property, DCJ may relocate the remaining occupants so that the modified dwelling can be offered to others with similar disability requirements.
+See the Tenancy policy supplement for more information.

 Legislation and compliance